Farid Belkahia

 Farid Belkahia (فريد بلكاهية; 1934 - 2014) was a Moroccan modernist artist and education reformer.
 He served as the director of the School of Fine Arts of Casablanca from 1962 to 1974, during the period of the Casablanca school modernist movement.
 As an artist, he worked primarily in painting, metalwork and leatherwork.

-Personal life
+Early life

 He was born to a wealthy family in Marrakesh.
 His father's circle of friends included the Polish artist Olek Teslar and the French artist Jeannine Guillou.
 Through Guillou, Farid Belkahia met Nicolas de Staël in 1937.

+Education and career

 Belkahia studied at the École des Beaux-Arts of Paris 1954 to 1959.
-He continued his studies in Prague and returned to Morocco in 1962.
+He continued his studies in Prague at the Prague Theater Institute from 1959 to 1962 and thereafter furthered his studies at the Brera Academy in Milan until 1966.
+In 1962 he was appointed as Director of the Casablanca School of Fine Arts and served until 1974.

+Artistic practice

+While he was influenced by the aesthetics of Western minimalism and modernism, he was also inspired by the visual cultures of Moroccan heritage & indigenous Amazigh culture, incorporating related shapes, symbols & patterns into his work.
+Beginning his practice in the realm of expressionism, Farid expanded his work to incorporate multi-media with a focus on traditional materials & natural pigments prevalent in Moroccan culture, such as henna & pomegranate bark.